MailCheck-co/mailcheck.site/src/routes/blog/manual-or-automatic-email-validation/index.md

 ---
 published: true
-title: Manual or Automatic Email Validation
+title: Email Validation.
+Manual or Automatic
 date: 14.06.2022
 readingTime: 3 min read
 snippet: The success of your email marketing campaign depends on many factors.
 The most vital metrics include open rate, conversion, click-through rate, spam return and bounce rate.
-desc: The success of your email marketing campaign depends on many factors.
-The most vital metrics include open rate, conversion, click-through rate, spam return and bounce rate.
+desc: How an email address can be validated?
+Benefits of email validation services.
+Syntax validation and more.
 ---

 # {title}